rki-mf1/CoVpipe2/README.md

     --cov                    Minimum number of supporting reads which are required to call a variant. [default: 20] --frac                   Minimum percentage of supporting reads at the respective position required to call a variant.
                                  In turn, variants supported by (1 - frac)*100% reads will be explicitly called. [default: 0.1]
+    --vois                   Compare called variants to a VCF file with you variants of interest [default: false]

     Variant hard filtering:
     --var_mqm                Minimal mean mapping quality of observed alternate alleles (MQM).
 The mapping quality (MQ)